 Montenegro as the baby of the Yugoslav family

 Something I love about Montenegro is that they have adopted strategies right out of the playbook of a youngest child in a family – and I am familiar with these as I am the youngest child in my family.
-The youngest sits by as the bigger kids fight for privileges and then, when the time comes, youngest child is handed the keys to the family car and given a later curfew without having to put up a fight.
+The youngest sits by as the bigger kids fight for privileges and then, when the time comes, youngest child is handed the keys to the family car and is given a later curfew without having to put up a fight.
 So Montenegro did with their quest for independence.
 Likewise, the ‘ask forgiveness, not permission’ strategy that we younger kids use was taken by Montenegro to adopt the Euro.

 The road to Kotor